alan-if/alan-goodies/libs/ALAN-Library_0.6/README.md

     It looks like something went wrong during the upstream commit.
-In any case, this was causing a compile error, so it had to be changed, for it deals with a backward-compatiblity breaking change in the Alan language.
+In any case, this was causing a compile error, so it had to be changed, for it deals with a backward-compatibility breaking change in the Alan language.

 * `talk.i`
-    * Replaced `$o` with `$1`, for the former special parameter symbol is now depracated and might not be safe to use in future versions of Alan.
+    * Replaced `$o` with `$1`, for the former special parameter symbol is now deprecated and might not be safe to use in future versions of Alan.